Eleanor825/Machine-Learning-Knowledge-Base/ml-papers/architectures/CNN.md

 * Deep roots

 ## Cross-Channel Correlations

+> In prior work, cross channel correlations are typically mapped as new combinations of features, either independently of spatial structure [speeding up], [Xception] or jointly by using standard convolutional filters [Network in Network] with $1 \times 1$ convolutions.
+(SENet, 2017)

 * [Speeding up Convolutional Neural Networks with Low Rank Expansions](https://arxiv.org/abs/1405.3866)
     * Title: Speeding up Convolutional Neural Networks with Low Rank Expansions